valeriechristabel/monoprotic-titration-curve/README.md

 - Color mapping by pH: Improves immediate visual interpretation of regions (acidic vs basic).
 - Numeric guards: Prevent runtime errors (log(0), divide-by-zero) when exploring extreme parameter ranges.
 - Dynamic UI visibility: Reduces confusion by only presenting Ka/Kb when applicable.
-- Approximate hydrolysis computations at equivalence: Gives instant, reasonable equivalence pH estimates for weak analytes without a full nonlinear solve (practical for an interactive demo).
+- Approximate hydrolysis computations at equivalence: When a weak acid is titrated with a strong base, at the equivalence point all the weak acid has reacted, forming its conjugate base.
+This conjugate base reacts slightly with water, producing OH⁻ ions, making the solution basic.

+Similarly, when a weak base is titrated with a strong acid, the conjugate acid forms H⁺ ions, making the solution acidic.

+Calculating the exact pH would require solving a complex equilibrium equation for every titrant volume, which is slow and impractical for an interactive program.
+The program approximates the pH at the equivalence point using a simple square-root formula instead of solving the full equilibrium equation.
+This keeps the simulation smooth, responsive, and educational.

 ---